AMD took a few days to provide a solution to the problem of Counter-Strike 2, but having a solution is better than having none.

 Counter-Strike 2’s release was a bit later than we were expecting.
 Valve, the creators of the game, promised a lot of people that it would eventually drop during the summer months.
 However, just like any other Valve game, it was released with a slight delay during spring.
 Counter-Strike 2, despite its glorious update to its graphics and physics, still has a lot of problems persisting in the background.
 One of the recent issues was related to AMD graphics cards and VAC bans.

-You might wonder how could a graphics card cause a ban, to simply explain, the option modified some .dll files, and Counter-Strike 2’s security extension, Valve Anti Cheat, detects the modification, thus rendering the player as a threat rather than a legit entity.
+You might wonder how a graphics card could cause a ban.
+To simply explain, the option modified some .dll files, and Counter-Strike 2’s security extension, Valve Anti-Cheat, detects the modification, thus rendering the player as a threat rather than a legitimate entity.
 The simple toggle button could leave players behind a ban that they did not see coming at all.
 Luckily, Valve was quick to notice this problem and posted an announcement through their Counter-Strike 2 account while trying to reach AMD.

-While Counter-Strike 2 is having major problems in regard to the Anti-Lag+ option, Apex Legends is reported to have the same ban problems as well.
-Apex Legends, a popular battle royale game, is also built on the Source engine so it easily answers why the same problem occurs on that game as well.
-If you have been banned due to the Anti-Lag+ measure, no worries, as Valve is getting ready to appeal those bans after AMD rolls their next update.
+While Counter-Strike 2 is having major problems regarding the Anti-Lag+ option, Apex Legends is reported to have the same ban problems as well.
+Apex Legends, a popular battle royale game, is also built on the Source engine, so it easily answers why the same problem occurs on that game as well.
+If you have been banned due to the Anti-Lag+ measure, no worries, as Valve is getting ready to appeal those bans after AMD rolls out their next update.